To be or to have Presents

 To be or to have Presents.
 Shop window, 2013

-December is the season to be jolly and the season of giving and receiving gifts.
+December is the season of joy.
+Also, the season of giving and receiving gifts.
 Stores fill their windows with an abundance of gifts for us to receive.
-In the spirit of the season and originating from the Platonic thought that ”being” and ”sharing” actually share the same connotation, the team of SEA curated an exhibition that received the title “To be or to have presents.”
-Central theme of this exposition evolves around the question on how ”being” an ”having” are at work in relation to ”giving” within our contemporary consumer-based society.
+In the spirit of the season, the team of SEA curated an exhibition with the title “To be or to have Presents”.
+As from the Platonic thought, “being” and ”sharing”actually share the same connotation, the central theme of this exposition evolves around the question on how “being” and “having” are practically in relation to “giving” within our contemporary consumer-based society.

 Traditionally, the giving of presents is reciprocal.
 A gift is shared out of a desire within the giver and is therefore unencumbered or “free” from the perspective of the receiver.
 Spawned from the legacy of the industrial society, obtaining possession is strongly encouraged within our modern technological society.
 Consuming is expected to keep up pace with production, and possession is marketed to be the key to personal fulfilment, satisfaction and happiness.
 “Having” in this sense becomes a hollowed-out phrase due to its focus on the consumption of tangible goods that will presumably make us feel better.
 In this construction the “being-part” often takes the back-seat in our world.
 Fortunately, a countering of this philosophy can also be seen, which is concentrated in a shared belief by certain people to put their collective focus more on the “being-part of having, giving and receiving” and less on the “having-part of simply possessing”